SS Léopoldville (1928): Sinking

-While the escorts focused on searching for the U-boat and rescuing survivors, they failed to respond to blinking light signals from Cherbourg.
+While the escorts concentrated on searching for the U-boat and rescuing survivors, they failed to respond to blinking light signals from Cherbourg.
 Brilliant attempted radio communications, but could not communicate directly with the Americans at Fort L'Ouest in Cherbourg because the Americans used a different radio frequency and could not read the British code.
-Brilliant contacted HMNB Portsmouth, which telephoned Cherbourg; but shore post communications, decisions, and orders were significantly slowed by minimal staffing during attendance at holiday parties.
+Brilliant contacted HMNB Portsmouth, which telephoned Cherbourg; but shore post communications, decisions, and orders were significantly slowed by the minimal staffing at the base while servicemen and women attended holiday parties.

 It took nearly an hour for Cherbourg to realise Léopoldville was sinking.
 Several hundred Allied vessels in the harbor at Cherbourg might have served as rescue craft, but all had cold engines while many of their crewmen were ashore celebrating the holiday.
 Allied forces enjoying their Christmas Eve dinner in Cherbourg failed to mobilize a rescue effort before Léopoldville sank by the stern at 20:40.
 Belated efforts by ships including rescued some survivors.

 In 1998 the History Channel broadcast the documentary film Cover Up: The Sinking of the SS Léopoldville which included interviews with numerous survivors of the sinking of the ship from the 66th Infantry Division and sailors from the US Navy who attempted to save them by pulling them out of the water.
 The sailors claimed that they arrived after the sinking of the ship and that most of the men who they pulled out of the water had already frozen to death in the water by the time they arrived on the scene.

 Of the 2,235 US servicemen on board, about 515 are presumed to have gone down with the ship.
-Another 248 died from injuries, drowning, or hypothermia.
-Captain Charles Limbor, one Belgian and three Congolese crewmembers also went down with the ship.
+Another 248 died from injuries drowning, or hypothermia.
+Captain Charles Limbor, one Belgian and three Congolese crew members also went down with the ship.
 An unknown number of British soldiers died.
 Documents about the attack remained classified until 1996.
 The soldiers of the 66th Infantry Division were ordered not to tell anyone about the sinking of the ship and their letters home were censored by the Army during the rest of World War II.
 After the war, the soldiers were also ordered at discharge not to talk about the sinking of SS Léopoldville to the press and told that their GI benefits as civilians would be canceled if they did so.